Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 I cannot explain what a struggle it’s been to keep Novavax approved and available.
 It has taken a significant effort from the public to keep the product alive…

-Many countries have even lost access entirely, at times with no clear reason given.
+Many countries have even lost access entirely, sometimes with no apparent reason.

-So, there is some hope; we are looking at Australia working on its deal to allow Novavax for their next season… this was just announced on December 12th, 2024.
+So, there is some hope; we are looking at Australia working on its deal to allow Novavax for their next season.

 And their winter is in what would be the summer for the northern hemisphere.